 Just after the second verse, Ray enters with an astonishing Hammond B3 organ solo that belies his soft-spoken heartbroken vocal.
 Then Ray, not yet well enough to take on his singing chores again, utters a soft moan, a low cry of such pitiable desperation that we know that no man has ever suffered for his woman the way our man has.

-This Hammond powerhouse interlude brings Ray enough courage to resolve that he will move to another neighbourhood and buy his wife a new Frigidaire so that they have no call for an iceman.
+This Hammond powerhouse interlude brings Ray enough courage to resolve that he will move to another neighborhood and buy his wife a new Frigidaire so that they have no call for an iceman.
 In his new digs, he is sure, “if we have a dozen children, they‘re all gonna look like me, when we move to the outskirts of town.”

 ‘I‘m Going to Move To the Outskirts of Town’ has been recorded dozens of times, notably by Jimmy Witherspoon, B.B.
 King, Big Bill Broonzy, Rod Stewart and Van Morrison.
 The Ray Charles version just sounds so damned fresh it could have come out this morning.
-This tune deserves your attention: I guarantee it.

 Brian Miller is the Publisher and co-Editor of Vivascene.
 A former record store owner and business writer, his interests range from vinyl records and high performance audio to design, photography, and succinct writing.
 Email: email@example.com